precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 Block 4
 -------

-Block 4 is the exit beyond turnout 2, and can hold a train while block 1 is occupied.
+Block 4 is the exit beyond turnout/point 2, and can hold a train while block 1 is occupied.
 Once block 1 is free, a train can run uninterrupted from block 4 back to block 1.

 Note that block 4 on the diagram continues all the way to the beginning of block 1